 - Education and prevention are essential to our mission, which is why we help parents and kids establish healthy routines that can prevent the need for future dental work.

-- Cavity-Free at Three (CF3) is Children's Colorado's infant oral healthcare program that provides preventative dental care to children under the age of three.
+- Cavity-Free at Three (CF3) is Children's Colorado's infant oral healthcare program that provides preventative dental care to children under the age of 3.
 The CF3 program is made possible by a generous grant from Delta Dental Colorado.

-Comprehensive dental services and urgent/walk-in care
+Comprehensive dental services and urgent dental care

 To provide the most comprehensive and highest quality care possible, we offer the following services in our dental center: